 Funding Priorities

-The Pierce Family Foundation supports nonprofit organizations providing essential social services and opportunities for people experiencing homelessness.
-We primarily support organizations in the City of Chicago.
-We believe in:
+From 2008-2023, the Pierce Family Foundation supported nonprofit organizations providing essential social services and opportunities for people experiencing homelessness.
+We primarily supported organizations in the City of Chicago.
+We believed in:

 • Unrestricted general operating grants.